Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Entanglement-Bath Hamiltonian

-The central point of this work is that by embedding in the EBHs, the bulk of the QES described by $\hat{H}_{\text{QES}}(T')$ [Eq. (\ref{eq-QES})] would qualitatively exhibit similar physics as the bulk of the system described by $\hat{H}_{\text{inho}}(J)$ [Eq. (\ref{eq-Hinf})].
-Note when obtaining the EBHs, we take the coupling strength in the infinite-size TI chain as one [see Eq. (\ref{eq-HTI})].
-Therefore, the $T'$ in Eqs. (\ref{eq-QES})-(\ref{eq-mini}) can be considered as the $T'$ of the inhomogeneous system appearing in Eqs. (\ref{eq-Tp}) and (\ref{eq-rho1}).
+When calculating the EBHs, we take the coupling strength in the infinite-size TI chain as one [see Eq. (\ref{eq-HTI})].
+Therefore, the $T'$ in Eqs. (\ref{eq-QES}) and (\ref{eq-mini}) equals to the boundary temperature $T'$ of the inhomogeneous system appearing in Eqs. (\ref{eq-Tp}) and (\ref{eq-rho1}).
+Then the QES could be described by the canonical distribution with a uniform physical temperature $T$ as Eq. (\ref{eq-rho}).
+The density operator of the QES at the physical temperature $T$ satisfies the canonical distribution as